rcorre/jsonizer/README.md

 { "x": 5, "f": 1.2 }
 ```

-This is a good place to note that `jsonize` will not error if a member was not
-specified in the json object, nor would it error if some extraneous key was
-present.

 Your struct could be converted back into a `JSONValue` by calling `toJSON` on an
 instance of it.